John Lee (author): Other works

-Lee has written articles for numerous magazines, from top markets to low, as well as six non-fiction books, including two major university textbooks co-authored with John Merrill and Edward Jay Friedlander, and a youth-oriented book called Monsters Among Us, co-authored with Barbara Moore.
+Lee wrote articles for numerous magazines, from top markets to low, as well as six non-fiction books, including two major university textbooks co-authored with John Merrill and Edward Jay Friedlander, and a youth-oriented book called Monsters Among Us, co-authored with Barbara Moore.
 After his retirement from teaching, he took up full-time magazine writing, specializing in computers and game reviews for four different magazines and a twice-monthly publication called Games Business, for which he wrote a regular three-page feature called "On the Shelf."

-Moore died in San Marcos, Texas, in 2002, after a marriage of 45 years.
-A year later Lee met businesswoman Shirley Miller, a former South African.
-They were married in 2004.
-Lee is still writing, shooting pictures, and painting as a hobby.